+Leeton LGA Zoning Map Residential Zones Leeton R1- General Residential R2- Low Density Residential R3- Medium Density Residential R5- Large Lot Residential E1- Local Centre E2- Commercial Centre C4 Environmental Living

+Leeton LGA Zoning Map Murrami RE1 - Public Recreation RU1 - Primary Production RU5 - Village SP2 - Infrastructure

-Key Issues for Discussion Г: П The key issues in relation to zoning for the Shire include: Identification of township Locations for the low density Consider minimum lot sizes boundaries to avoid residential land to be utilised to reflect the nature and encroachment for most efficient existing context of Leeton on productive land. infrastructure and access. and applied zones.
+Key Issues for Discussion

+The key issues in relation to zoning for the Shire include:

+Identification of township boundaries to avoid encroachment on productive land.

+Locations for the low density residential land to be utilised for most efficient existing infrastructure and access.

+Consider minimum lot sizes to reflect the nature and context of Leeton and applied zones.

 Consider a township growth boundary to limit the spread of inefficient residential land uses.
-Considering productive Ensuring industrial land is in Where low density residential use is spread, the infrastructural and non-productive rural areas the right place, to take advantage cost to the community is greater, and whether there is opportunity of strategic transport networks as an initial cost and an ongoing for enabling low density dwellings and catchment areas for potential maintenance cost. in appropriate areas. employee base.
+Where low density residential use is spread, the infrastructural cost to the community is greater, as an initial cost and an ongoing maintenance cost.

+Considering productive and non-productive rural areas and whether there is opportunity for enabling low density dwellings in appropriate areas.

+Ensuring industrial land is in the right place, to take advantage of strategic transport networks and catchment areas for potential employee base.